Saints John and Paul School

 With startup businesses and companies increasing in the real world, the purpose of this course is to offer an introduction to the world of business.
 Students will learn the main ideas of being an entrepreneur and the skills needed to run a successful business.
 Beginning with a focus on resume building, students will identify their own skills and how to convert them into a business concept.
 Researching problems that the world currently faces, the class will begin brainstorming business ideas based on strategy, marketing, finance, and operations.
 Forming a business plan with their group, the students will create presentations based on their ideas, marketing goals, and business operations, culminating in their own startup business at Saints John and Paul School.

-Deep Dive Into Historical Documents 8th Grade ALPS Social Studies
+Continued - Deep Dive Into Historical Documents 8th Grade ALPS Social Studies

 When you look at any defining changes or actions that have taken place throughout history, from the highest government levels all the way down to individuals, documents are at the core of each one.